-|The paddle dispatch vessel HMS Coromandel in the Far East
+The paddle dispatch vessel HMS Coromandel in the Far East

 She was Fisher’s first command,, a temporary one – and he was just 19 years old

 This article is not an account of Fisher’s life, but deals rather with Fisher’s “Memories” – note, not “Memoirs” – which he wrote in the year before his death.
 I found a copy in a second-hand bookshop some 40 years ago and I’ve been dipping into it since as it is not only of great historical interest but is vastly entertaining to boot.
 It can be best described as a “brain-dump”, with reminiscences, statements of opinion, proverbs, aphorisms and much else all mixed up in no particular order.
 I haven’t encountered any comparable book ever.
-One suspects that much of the veracity has be treated – Fisher’s memory was perhaps failing even if his energy and vehemence remained undiminished.
+One suspects that the full veracity has be treated with some caution – Fisher’s memory was perhaps failing even if his energy and vehemence remained undiminished.
 Few other eminent figures can have referred in a published book to “Some venomous reptile (his name has disappeared – I tried in vain to get hold of it)”, or to human “limpets, parasites, sycophants, and jellyfish”, even if they would have liked to have done so.

 Fisher mentions at the beginning of the book that he started work on 7th September 1919.
 He states: